 #10 – Naviglio Grande

 Why it’s awesome: You don’t have to visit Venice or Amsterdam to view canals!
 Milan has it’s own canal network, the Naviglio Grande, which flows from Porta Ticinese to the Ticino River.
-And best of all, it’s located just a few steps from the city center.
+And best of all, it’s located just a few steps from the city center where you’ll find the best hostels in Milan.
 But despite its central location, this hidden gem is often overlooked by the crowds of tourists, making it a great escape.
 And the walkways on either side of the canal are filled with shops, restaurants, and bars to entertain even the wariest of travelers.

 What to do there: Naviglio Grande is a great place to relax on a warm, sunny day.
 You can spend the afternoon walking along the canal while also watching the boats that float by.
 And when you get hungry or thirsty, you can stop at one of the many cafes or restaurants that are nearby.
 At night, the canal becomes a lively hotspot for bar hopping as locals spill onto the walkways drinking aperitivo and wine.
 So if you’re looking for a local, laid-back neighborhood, spend an afternoon and evening near Naviglio Grande!